PepeTapia/PepeTapia/README.md

 <img src="https://github.com/PepeTapia/WildAI/blob/main/images/colorscale_img.png" alt="Wild Rift video stream example" width="383" height="217" align="right">

-WildAI is a tool created to help esports teams use fundamental data analysis -- similar to the parent game League of Legends.
-Riot Games, the parent company for bother aforementioned games, does not have a public API.
+WildAI is a tool created to help esports teams use fundamental data analysis in Wild Rift -- similar to the parent game League of Legends.
+Riot Games, the parent company for the aforementioned games, does not have a public API.
 Therefore, I created a Data Pipeline that extracts, transforms, and loads a Video Stream into a dataset.
 This enabled the potential for Data Science practices to be performed on the output datasets.
 The result was a number of datasets that helped the esports team I coached (Cloud9 Wild Rift) discover our strengths and weaknesses.

 <br>
 <br>